Code in the open

 - Develop a culture that embraces openness, learning and feedback

-- Collaborate with external vendors and freelancers through working in the open
+- Collaborate with external vendors and freelancers by working in the open

 Developers and designers: what you need to do